-I am thrilled to be singing works by Black women artists who are my elders and mentors.
-The youthful Alysia Lee also inspires me as she gathers deep wisdom from all around her and she energizes the movement for justice with the music to carry our struggle on: Say Their Names.
+We are thrilled to be singing works by Black women artists.
+The youthful Alysia Lee also inspires the choir as she gathers deep wisdom from all around her and energizes the movement for justice with the music to carry our struggle on with Say Their Names.

 In late April, the World House Choir will team up with members of the Returning Artists Guild (RAG).
 RAG consists of visual and Hip Hop artists who were formally incarcerated.
 Many of the RAG members sang with my choirs when they were inside Ohio prisons.
 RAG will join the World House Choir in a rousing and thought-provoking concert.
 The event will also include an exhibition of works by RAG visual artists

 Again, watch this space for more details as the time approaches.